-- Increasing, debilitating drug use seems like one of the biggest issues for our nation.
-The flow of illegal drugs, especially fentanyl is having a devastating impact (over 150 fentanyl overdose deaths as day in 2022).
+Increasing, debilitating drug use seems like one of the biggest issues for our nation.
+The flow of illegal drugs, especially fentanyl is having a devastating impact (over 150 fentanyl overdose deaths a day in 2022).
 This doesn’t seem to concern the media or our politicians to any great degree.

 In person observations and interactions with real people:

 People are tired of all of the Covid conversation.
 People want to move on, but find it difficult.
 Reminders come up constantly even though most people are not practicing any different behavior in their regular lives.
 (Note: my in person interactions have occurred in NM, Texas, Oklahoma and Missouri)